Finnish Doctoral Programme in Oral Sciences (FINDOS-Turku) - Admission Criteria and Instructions for Applicants

 1. Research plan (max 5 pages, see guidelines and additional points)

 The research plan should follow the guidelines for the responsible conduct of research (see Responsible Conduct of Research (RCR) | Finnish National Board on Research Integrity TENK).
-The research plans can be checked with the Turnitin OriginalityCheck plagiarism detection software.
-The use of artificial intelligence (AI) to assist in the preparation of the research plan should be clearly indicated in the research plan.
+By attaching the research plan to the application form the applicant gives permission for checking the research plan via the Turnitin OriginalityCheck plagiarism detection software, in accordance with the quality assurance system of the University of Turku (UTU).

 2. Curriculum Vitae of the applicant, including a list of publications when applicable.
 Please see the instructions of Finnish National Board on Research Integrity (TENK) for writing a CV.